-The fair value of the pooled separate account is based on the value of the underlying assets, as reported to the Plan by the contract issuer.
+The fair value of the pooled separate account is based on the NAV of the underlying investments, as reported to the Plan by the contract issuer.
+The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
 The pooled separate account is comprised of a portfolio of underlying securities that can be valued on active markets.
-Fair value of the contract is calculated by applying the Plan's percentage ownership in the pooled separate account to the total market value of the account's underlying securities.
+Fair value of the contract is calculated by applying the Plan's percentage ownership in the pooled separate account to the total net asset value of the account's underlying securities.